django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

   Classes are instantiated by default, for example.
 This is ok for ``widget=forms.Textarea``, but potentially not for more complex cases.

-For more powerful customization options, consider building a :ref:`custom CMS Frontend Component <custom_components>` or a :ref:`custom Plugin<how-to-add-frontend-plugins>`
+For more powerful customization options, consider building a :ref:`custom Frontend Component <custom_components>` or a :ref:`custom Plugin<how-to-add-frontend-plugins>`